 Are facial oils good for oily skin?

-There is a common misconception that oily skin and oil shouldn't mix.
+There is a common misconception that oily skin and face oil shouldn't mix.
 Honestly, it makes a lot of sense!
 Why would you add more oil to your face if there's already plenty?
-The truth is, your skin needs oil, especially if you produce excess oil.
+But the truth is your skin needs oil, especially if you produce excess oil.
 If your body senses a lack of oil, it'll produce more to compensate.
-So, when you're adding it yourself, it will slow down the production.
-While dryness is frequently discussed as a main concern for over-50 skin, there are many women who still have oily skin, whether that's hereditary or from hormones.
-Oily skin also needs hydration, so no matter what your skin type is, oils will do any face some good.
+So, when you're adding it yourself, it will slow down the body's oil production.

 Do facial oils clog pores?

 No, thankfully these skin superheroes won't clog your pores.
 (Clogged pores arise when particles of dirt, debris, pollution, and sebum get trapped in your skin.)